matloff/fasteR/README.md

 Sometimes our code needs to leave a loop early, which we can do using the R **break** construct.
-Say we are adding cubes of numbers 1,2,3,..., and for some reason want to determine which one is the first to exceed **s**:
+Say we are adding cubes of numbers 1,2,3,..., and for some reason want to determine which sum is the first to exceed **s**:

 ``` r